 Native to Asia, Mazus reptans is a tiny perennial that can make a big impact in the landscape.
 It’s the perfect, quick-growing groundcover for small areas.
 Plant it at the rate of six plants per square yard (.8 m.^²) for the fastest coverage.
 You can also grow it in shaped patches with the aid of barriers to stop the spread.

 Mazus Reptans Care

 Creeping mazus plants need a location in full sun or partial shade.
 It tolerates moderate to high moisture levels, but the roots shouldn’t stand in water.
 It can live in soil with low fertility, but the ideal location has fertile, loamy soil.
-It is suitable for U.S. Department of Agriculture plant hardiness zones 5 through 7 or 8.
+It is suitable for USDA plant hardiness zones 5 through 7 or 8.

 To grow mazus where you now have a lawn, first remove the grass.
 Mazus will not outcompete lawn grass, so you need to make sure you take up all the grass and get as much of the roots as possible.
 You can do this with a flat shovel that has a fairly sharp edge.

 Mazus may not require annual fertilization.
 This is especially true if the soil is rich.
-Spring is the best time to fertilize the plants if necessary, however.
-Apply 1 to 1.5 pounds of 12-12-12 fertilizer per 100 square feet.
+Spring is the best time to fertilize the plants if necessary.
+Apply 1 to 1.5 pounds (680 g.) of 12-12-12 fertilizer per 100 square feet (9 m.²).
 Rinse the leaves thoroughly after applying fertilizer to prevent leaf burn.